Bis-Crenson/BookstackImportTool/README.md

 Once you have an account with API access, you'll want your client ID and Secret since this will be used with your API.
 You'll also need your bookstack website link.
 Such as https://bookstack.NAMEHERE.internal/api/ All 3 of these will be used in a JSON file.

+**Current Features:**
+Return all book names in your Bookstack Collection